snehuvarbhe/Credit_Card_Financial_Dashboard/README.md

 - Tools: Power BI, SQL

 ## Approach
-- Data Cleaning and Preparation: Ensured data accuracy and completeness using SQL for processing the imported CSV file.
+- **Data Cleaning and Preparation**: Ensured data accuracy and completeness using SQL for processing the imported CSV file.
-- Data Visualization: Used Power BI to create interactive dashboards that provide stakeholders with real-time insights into credit card operations.
+- **Data Visualization**: Used Power BI to create interactive dashboards that provide stakeholders with real-time insights into credit card operations.
-- Analysis and Reporting: Focused on visualizing trends and patterns in credit card usage and transactions to support business decisions.
+- **Analysis and Reporting**: Focused on visualizing trends and patterns in credit card usage and transactions to support business decisions.

 ## Dashboards
-1. Credit Card Customer Report
+1. **Credit Card Customer Report**
-Features:
+- Features:
+a.
 Customer demographics and profiles.
+b.
 Spending habits and preferences.
+c.
 Usage trends over time.
-2. Credit Card Transaction Report
+2. **Credit Card Transaction Report**
-Features:
+- Features:
+a.
 Transaction volumes and patterns.
+b.
 Identification of high-risk transactions.
+c.
 Comparative analysis across different time periods.

-Conclusion
+## Conclusion
 The "Credit Card Financial Dashboard" project successfully delivers a robust reporting solution that empowers stakeholders with actionable insights into credit card operations.
 By utilizing SQL and Power BI, the dashboards provide a powerful tool for monitoring performance and driving strategic initiatives.

 Access the Report